jevargasv/rspec-testing-in-rails/README.md

   end
 end
 ```
-Install RSpec and run rspec --init to set up project to use Rspec
+-Install RSpec and run rspec --init to set up project to use Rspec
-First line of test file, connects test to code
+-First line of test file, connects test to code:
-require_relative '../current_age_for_birth_year.rb'
+`require_relative '../current_age_for_birth_year.rb'`
-The describe method in RSpec describes the method we are testing in the code file
+-The describe method in RSpec describes the method we are testing in the code file
-describe "current_age_for_birth_year method" do
+`describe "current_age_for_birth_year method" do`
-The it method in RSpec states an expectation or behavior of that method is used to only provide the description of what behavior is currently being tested
+-The `it` method in RSpec states an expectation or behavior of that method is used to only provide the description of what behavior is currently being tested
-it "returns the age of a person based on the year of birth" do
+-it "returns the age of a person based on the year of birth" do
-Rspec reports on what is working and what is not and why
+-Rspec reports on what is working and what is not and why

-Common errors
+#### Common errors
 NoMethodError: if the method was not defined
 ArgumentError: if the method definition does not exist